dbohdan/s2png/README.md

 [![Build Status](https://travis-ci.org/dbohdan/s2png.svg)](https://travis-ci.org/dbohdan/s2png)
 [![AppVeyor CI build status](https://ci.appveyor.com/api/projects/status/github/dbohdan/s2png?branch=master&svg=true)](https://ci.appveyor.com/project/dbohdan/s2png)

-This program stores arbitrary binary data inside PNG images and extracts it back.
+This program transforms arbitrary binary data into PNG images of colorful noise and vice versa.
 It was originally developed by k0wax at <http://sourceforge.net/projects/s2png/>.
-The present version was created to fix a libgd-related problem that caused s2png 0.01 to segfault when compiled on modern GNU/Linux distributions.
-It has other improvements but remains compatible with the original.
+This fork fixes a libgd-related problem that caused s2png 0.01 to segfault when compiled on a modern operating system and includes various improvements.
+It remains data-compatible with the original.

 s2png is licensed under the GNU GPL 2.0.
 See the file LICENSE.